multimedia Marketing Campaign - Essex County Council (TLC)

 An online digital tool in the form of a web application was designed with mobile and portable device users as a primary audience.
 Importantly, bespoke sound files were developed and incorporated.
 The team at Essex County Council received training on how to use and update the web application.

 In addition to the digital platform, a range of printed material was created and supplied in the form of a poster, pop-up banner, leaflet/wall frieze, stickers, and a bath frieze.
-A further project with Essex TLC was undertaken in 2020 to update the website and allow parents to navigate by their child's age group and offer language variations to cater for a wider range of parents for whom English is not their first language - a separate case study is coming soon.
+A further project with Essex TLC was undertaken in 2020 to update the website and allow parents to navigate by their child's age group and offer language variations to cater for a wider range of parents for whom English is not their first language.